Roibeard Ó Maolalaigh

-Roibeard Ó Maolalaigh is an Irish linguist who is Professor of Gaelic and Vice Principal and Head of the College of Arts / Colaiste nan Ealain at the University of Glasgow.
-He was born in 1966 in Dublin, Ireland.
+Roibeard Ó Maolalaigh FRSE is an Irish linguist, celtologist, academic and Chair of Gaelic at the University of Glasgow.

-Career
+Early life and education

+Roibeard Ó Maolalaigh was born in 1966 in Dublin, Ireland.
 He earned a BA Hons and an MA from University College Dublin in Irish and Mathematics.
 Subsequently, he was awarded a scholarship to study Scottish Gaelic phonology at the University of Edinburgh, where he completed a PhD on Gaelic historical phonology.

+Career

 He lectured at the University of Edinburgh from 1993 to 2001, where he set up Ionad na Gaeilge ("the Centre for Irish Studies").
 He was assistant professor at the School of Celtic Studies, Dublin Institute for Advanced Studies, between 2001 and 2004 before returning to Scotland in 2005 to take up an endowed chair in Gaelic at the Department of Celtic and Gaelic, University of Glasgow, 2005–10.

 He was appointed to the first ever established Chair of Gaelic in Scotland at the University of Glasgow in 2010.

 At the University of Glasgow, he has held the following positions: